michelesr/thesis/src/ci.md

 an automated build (including test) to detect integration errors as quickly as possible @martinfowler-ci.
 This approach is the opposite of Deferred Integration, where the work of the developers is integrated less frequently, usually leading to integration problem.
-Continuous integration is one of the twelve practices of *XP* (*Extreme Programming*) @xp-practices-wikipedia, and is a main practice of Agile software development process.
+Continuous integration is one of the twelve practices of *XP* (*Extreme Programming*) @xp-practices-wikipedia, and is essential for adopting an Agile software development process.

 In Continuous Integration, a developer is always aligned with the changes introduced by other developers, and every change is tested by a Continuous